slavique/angularMP/README.md

-# TASK#9 -- ROUTING
+# TASK#10 -- REDUX

 What was done:
-1. Implemented navigation to courses;
+1. Installed ngrx/core, ngrx/store;
-2. Implemented navigation to login;
+2. Install ngrx/store-devtools.;
-3. Implemented navigation to createCourseComponent;
+3. Used ngrx for authentication service;
-4. Implemented navigation with parameters to editCourseComponent;
+4. Connected loginComponent and navbarComponent to store;